GorillaBearWolf/new-relic-synthetics-scripts/README.md

 ## A collection of custom scripts to manage New Relic Synthetic Monitors using the NerdGraph API, mainly Scripted API synthetics

-These are early iterations that I'm using at work, all help and suggestions are welcome!

 `Python 3.7+` is required.

 ### Automated install